Ex-Dallas Officer Who Killed Neighbor In Upstairs Apartment Is Found Guilty Of Murder

 A Dallas jury has found former police Officer Amber Guyger guilty of murder for fatally shooting a neighbor who lived in the apartment directly above hers last year.
 She had testified that she entered Botham Jean's unit after a long day at work, thinking it was her own home and that he was an intruder.

-She faces a possible penalty of up to 99 years in prison.
+The jury took five hours to decide Guyger had committed murder, rather than a lesser charge of manslaughter.
+Jurors will begin considering sentencing options Tuesday afternoon.
+Guyger faces a possible punishment of five to 99 years in prison.

+She is the first Dallas police officer to be convicted of murder since the 1970s.

-Prosecutors maintained that Guyger, who is white, committed murder when she overlooked signs that the apartment wasn't her own — the wrong floor, the smell of marijuana coming from the apartment, a bright red doormat — and shot Jean, a 26-year-old black accountant who was sitting in his living room eating ice cream when Guyger killed him last September.
+Prosecutors maintained that Guyger, who is white, committed murder when she overlooked signs that the apartment she entered wasn't her own — the wrong floor, the smell of marijuana coming from the apartment, a bright red doormat — and shot Jean, a 26-year-old black accountant who was sitting in his living room eating ice cream when Guyger killed him last September.

 "There was no other floor mat like this is the entire building.
-This sticks out, literally, like a red thumb," lead prosecutor Jason Hermus said in court on Monday, holding up the doormat to the jury.
+This sticks out, literally, like a red thumb," lead prosecutor Jason Hermus said during closing arguments Monday, displaying the doormat to the jury.
 "And she walked up to it and stood on top of it."

-But in tearful testimony to the jury last week, Guyger said she was "scared to death" when she opened what she thought was her own apartment door and saw the silhouette of a man she mistook him for an intruder.
+But in tearful testimony last week, Guyger said she was "scared to death" when she opened what she thought was her own apartment door and saw the silhouette of a man she mistook for an intruder.

 "I was scared whoever was inside my apartment was going to kill me," she told the jury.
 "No police officer would want to hurt an innocent person."

 Guyger lived on the third floor of an apartment complex just south of downtown Dallas.
-Her lawyers said she was in uniform and had just finished a 13-hour workday when she opened Jean's door.
+Her lawyers said she was in uniform and had just finished a 13-hour workday on Sept.
+6th, 2018, when she mistakenly opened Jean's door.

 "What was going through Amber's mind was just, 'I'm going home,' " defense lawyer Robert Rogers said. " 'I'm exhausted, and I'm going home.' "